June 26-28, 2019

 Day 3: Participants explore principles and practices of management in the PBL classroom, and use a structured protocol to improve, develop, and share their project plans.

-PBL 101 (6-12) participants will receive a copy of Setting the Standard for PBL: A Proven Approach to Rigorous Instruction.
+PBL 101 (6-12) participants will receive a copy of PBL Starter Kit.

 PBL 101 (K-5) participants will receive a copy of the PBL in the Elementary Grades Toolkit.